positronic57/libsetila/README.md

 - classes for SPI/I2C master;
 - classes for implementing SPI/I2C slaves;
 - templates for Basic Data Containers (BDC): stack, FIFO queue and circular buffer.
 Readings from different SPI/I2C devices can be stored in those data containers;
+- filters module for digital filtering of the sensor readings;
 - support for some common/popular SPI/I2C devices (see supported hardware section).

 The library is not thread safe.